mirjebreili/Agentic-System-Builder/README.md

 The generated project follows LangGraph’s CLI app structure and is ready to extend with tools (MCP) later.

+### HITL plan review

+When the workflow pauses at the plan review step, resume it by sending one of the following payloads:

+- `{"action": "approve", "plan": {...}}`
+- `{"action": "revise", "feedback": "..."}`

+For convenience the shorthand strings `"approve"` or `"revise"` are also accepted.

 ## Environment variables

 The `.env.example` file includes common configuration.
 Copy it to `.env` and override values as needed: